jvaugha3038/CircuitPython/README.md

+# servo.py
---servo.py controls a servo with 2 buttons, one button moves the servo one way, and the other button moves it the other way.
+Controls a servo with 2 buttons, one button moves the servo one way, and the other button moves it the other way.

 libraries required: